 To ensure your posts are published on OverlandSphere.com please ensure your feed is set to provide the Full feed rather than an excerpt.

-By default most blogs feed settings publish the last 10 posts, if you wish us to pick up more than this say the last 20 or 30, you can simply change your feed settings as detailed below.
+By default most blog feed settings publish the last 10 posts, if you wish us to pick up more than this, say the last 20 or 30, you can simply change your feed settings as detailed below.

-If you are unsure how to check whether your feed setting are set correctly please follow the instructions below: (if you use site other than word press or blogger please contact as and we will be happy to assist you in checking your settings)
+If you are unsure of how to check whether your feed settings are set correctly, please follow the instructions below: (if you use sites other than word press or blogger, please contact us and we will be happy to assist you in checking your settings)

-To enable or disable the site feed(s) for your blog, first go to on the left hand side menu
+To enable or disable the site feed(s) for your blog, first go to settings on the left hand side menu

 You will then see the following:

-Highlighted above are the two setting you need to check,
+Highlighted above are the two settings you need to check,

 First is the number of posts your feed shows, you can change this to any number, however be aware if the number is too high it can cause your feed to crash.
-We therefore recommend that you temporally change this to say 50, so that we can import your last 50 posts and then change it back to 10 or 20.
+We therefore recommend that you temporarily change this to say 50, so that we can import your last 50 posts and then change it back to 10 or 20.

-The next settings show whether you feed is set to provide the full text of just an except, please ensure sure this is set to the “Full text”
+The next settings show whether your feed is set to provide the full text or just an except, please ensure this is set to the “Full text”

 To enable or disable the site feed(s) for your blog, first go to the Settings | Other tab.